aasheth/aasheth.github.io/_pages/cv.md

   - **M.Tech** in Automotive Engineering
   - **B.Tech** in Engineering Design
   - **GPA** (Scholaro): 3.69/4.0
-  - **Teaching Assistant**: Introduction to Computation and Visualization (ED1021), Data Science: Theory and Practice
+  - **Teaching Assistant**: Introduction to Computation and Visualization (ED1021), Data Science: Theory and Practice (ED5340)

 ---

 ### **Professional Experience**
-**Graduate Student Researcher**, CMU Machine Learning Dept.
-- Integrated Geo-FNO into PDE solvers, achieving **2.7x lower error** compared to traditional methods.
-- Automated dataset generation with OpenFOAM, producing **2,500+ samples** for irregular geometries.

-**Data Science Intern**, O-I Glass, Pittsburgh
-- Streamlined workflows by converting Excel models to Python scripts, reducing processing time by **90%**.
-- Built an end-to-end pipeline using **Azure ML, SAP HANA**, and **Databricks**, saving **300+ hours annually**.
-- Created CO2 emission models, aiding executive leadership in sustainability strategies.
+**Mechatronics/Robotics Controls Intern**, ASML, Connecticut Path Planning & Decision-Making Algorithm for In-Vacuum Robot (IVR) and Pod-Handler
+-	Developed a recovery algorithm for an in-vacuum robot, utilizing motor and sensor data for real-time decision-making to locate the nearest recovery station and plan collision-free paths.
+Implemented the algorithm using OOP in MATLAB.
+-	Created a custom Simulink model to simulate and visualize the robot's trajectory and validate test vectors
+-	Built an interactive GUI that integrates algorithm & Simulink model, serving as an efficient development tool for debugging and testing
+-	Reduced recovery time from over 1 hour to <1 minute, significantly reducing lithography machine downtime by several hours

 **Energy Analyst**, ICF Consulting
 - Contributed to energy models showing pathways to reduce India’s import bill by **$20B**.